jordanshardy/JordanHardy_T1A1/readme.md

 **Type Coercion**

-Type coercion is the process of automatically transforming an object from one type of data to another one.
+Type coercion is the process of transforming an object from one type of data to another one.
 This could be from a number to a string or from object to Boolean.
 Type coercion often occurs when data is stored in a different data type from the one needed by its setting.
 Any data type can go through type coercion, and it can either be implicit or explicit coercion and is extensible.
 For example, type coercion is when "7", a string is converted to an integer, 7, or transformed to a double, 7.0.

 Pierce, Benjamin C., and C. Benjamin.
 Types and programming languages.
 MIT press, 2002.